 Toppings - Top with sour cream, chives, and bacon before serving.
-The tang of sour cream is always a nice contract to the other ingredients.
+The tang of sour cream is always a nice contrast to the other ingredients.

 What to Serve with Smoked Potatoes

 We served our smoked cheesy potatoes with pellet grill ribs.
-I would also serve them with anything else you are planning to smoke or grill.
-Using these potatoes as your replacement for fries to accompany wings, burgers, or even a hot dog.
+I would also serve them with anything else you are planning to smoke or grill like this bacon-wrapped pork tenderloin.
+Using these potatoes as your replacement for fries to accompany wings, burgers, or even a smoked hot dog.
 They travel well for tailgating and still taste great at room temperature.

 These are honestly so good and delicious you could even get away with bringing these to Thanksgiving dinner or any other family holiday feast.